Internal data transfers¶

 This will recursively mark files and folders readable for everyone, mark folders executable for everyone (required to browse them), and mark files and folders writable for you (and only you).

-Then re-run rsync and remember to include the --no-perms option.
+Then re-run rsync and remember to include the appropriate options,

 Permission denied when accessing data copied from /datasets¶